MerelVanPuymbroeck/ANT-Giertz-1-11/1.The-Fields/4.HTML-CSS/5.Final-Test/README.md

 2. Add the requirement(s) at the bottom
 3. Notify the group on ryver

+## What makes a good requirement?
+A good requirement for this list is something that people should have been doing already and that we now explicitly write down.
+It should not be things that would be nice to have, but things that are essential for every self respecing website in <INSERT CURRENT YEAR>.

 ## Doing the evaluation
 1. Create a file in this folder
 2. Copy the requirements below into it